ozankiratli/ControlsFromTerminal/README.md

 This set of bash scripts allows one to control different interfaces through terminal.

 There are 3 main scripts in this repository, `backlight` to control your laptop backlight, `volume` to control and limit your volume through `pulseaudio` (requires `pactl`), and `alacrittyResizeFont` an ultra short script to resize the font with a single command.
-Also there are 2 legacy scripts for X11, `brightness` to control your brightness easily through `xrandr`, `monset` for setting up your monitors and keeping the settings with `xrandr.
+Also there are 2 legacy scripts for X11, `brightness` to control your brightness easily through `xrandr`, `monset` for setting up your monitors and keeping the settings with `xrandr`.
 These legacy scripts will not be updated anymore.
 All of the files are coded in bash script, you need `awk`, `grep`, `wc`, and `bc` installed, almost all Linux systems have them installed as default.

 ## INSTALLING
 1. Copy the cftconfig folder under `~/.config/`.